How Bankruptcy Works in Canada

 Both you and your trustee have several duties and responsibilities.

-What happens during the bankruptcy?
+What happens during a bankruptcy?

 - Once the paperwork is signed, the trustee will electronically transmit your bankruptcy information to the Office of the Superintendent of Bankruptcy in Ottawa (a division of the federal government).
 The next monthly report from the Superintendent of Bankruptcy to the credit bureaus will inform them of your bankruptcy.